 St. George Theatre.
 Photo by Julienne Schaer.

-Staten Island’s signature theater opened as a vaudeville house in 1929 with one of the largest cantilevered balconies ever built, an advanced heating-and-cooling system and a $25,000 Wurlitzer organ (the equivalent of more than $350,000 today).
-When the theater was set to be demolished in the early 2000s, a group of locals led by prominent local ballet instructor Rosemary Cappozalo waged a successful campaign to save the historic treasure.
-Since its 2004 revival as a performance space, the St. George has hosted such luminaries as Diana Ross, Jerry Seinfeld and Tony Bennett.
-The 1,903-seat theater is available for buyouts for private events.
+Staten Island’s 1,903-seat St. George Theatre opened as a vaudeville house in 1929 with one of the largest cantilevered balconies ever built, an advanced heating-and-cooling system and a $25,000 Wurlitzer organ (the equivalent of more than $350,000 today).
+The entire theater is available for buyouts for private events.

-This restored event space in north Brooklyn made its debut as the Williamsburgh Savings Bank in 1875.
-The bank’s design was heavily influenced by Williamsburg resident Weylin B. Seymour, who was famous for his skill at matchmaking—yes, the romantic kind—as well as a respected local businessman and frequent host of lavish parties.
-The Classical Revival building, notable for its 110-foot-high cast-iron dome, was named to the National Register of Historic Places in 1980.
-Spaces available for private events range from the grand 3,500-square-foot Main Rotunda, with its vast domed ceiling and elaborate frescoes; the 2,500-square-foot Oculus Dome, where the coffered ceiling and mosaic floor recall the Pantheon in Rome; and the tiny Victorian Room, where 15 or fewer attendees can convene around an original William Morris fireplace.
+Weylin, a beautifully restored event space in Brooklyn, made its debut as the Williamsburgh Savings Bank in 1875.
+The original design was heavily influenced by Williamsburg resident Weylin B. Seymour, a respected local businessman and frequent host of lavish parties who was famous for his skill at matchmaking—yes, the romantic kind.
+Spaces available for private events include the grand 3,500-square-foot Main Rotunda, the 2,500-square-foot Oculus Dome, and the gemlike Victorian Room, with wallpaper designed by William Morris, for 15 or fewer attendees.